The IDS (Indian Day Schools) Claims Assistance Program:

 - Ensure project staff are aware of and can access available mental health resources, when needed.

 Given the unique nature of this program, we recognize that the best candidate may not meet all of the criteria listed above.
 We encourage all those interested and with relevant experience to apply even if you don’t match the job posting perfectly.
 We welcome diverse, out-of-the-box thinking, and we strive to provide an environment for learning, growth and innovation.

-We thank all applicants for their interest but only those selected for an interview will be contacted.
+We would like to thank all applicants for their interest but only those under consideration will be contacted.